matteba/FranksteinModel/README.md

 ## Repository Structure

-├── 01_simulate_dataset_2reg.R # Script to generate simulated spatio-temporal dataset composed of 2 regions
+├── 01_simulate_dataset_2reg.R # Script to generate simulated spatio-temporal dataset composed of 2                                 # regions

-├── 02_FIT&CV-FRANKENSTEIN.R # Script to fit SDM configurations and Frankenstein model for 2 regions
+├── 02_SP-T_FIT & CV- FRANK_2reg.R # Script to fit SDM configurations and Frankenstein model for 2                                      # regions

 ├── 03_COVARIATE SIM&FIT&CV.R # Script to simulate covariate + fit SDM configurations and Frankenstein model + CV for 2 regions

 ├── 04_simulate_dataset_4reg.R # Script to generate simulated spatio-temporal dataset composed of 4 regions

-├── 05_FIT&CV-FRANKENSTEIN.R # Script to fit SDM configurations and Frankenstein model for 4 regions
+├── 05_SP-T_FIT & CV- FRANK_4reg.R # Script to fit SDM configurations and Frankenstein model for 4 regions

 ├── 06_Projection.R # Script to project the three SDM configurations and Frankenstein model and create the contour plot

 ├── 07_REAL-DATASET-FIT&CV-FRANKENSTEIN.R # Script to fit SDM configurations and Frankenstein model for the real dataset

-├── /data/ # Folder to store output datasets
+├── /data/ # Folder to store datasets

 ├── /figure/ # Folder to store plots or results